jaymcc2/product-sales-formulas/sales_math/index.md

 $$

 **Explanation**
-Percentage increase is a special case of percentage change when the value grows.
-It compares the increase amount to the original value.

-**Where:**
+Percentage change measures the relative difference between a new value and an old value.
+- Positive result → increase
+- Negative result → decrease

 ---
 ### Sales Price given Cost and Margin

 $$
 \text{Price} = \frac{\text{Cost}}{1 - \text{Margin}}
 $$

 **Explanation**
-- Margin is expressed as a decimal (e.g., 30% → 0.30).
-- This formula “grosses up” cost to the selling price, ensuring the margin is preserved.
+Margin is expressed as a decimal (e.g., 30% → 0.30).
+This formula “grosses up” cost to the selling price, ensuring the margin is preserved.

 **Example:** Cost = $70, Margin = 0.30